 A comprehensive review designed to help students prepare for certification in history.
-This course must be taken (and passed) in the semester immediately preceding a student-teacher assignment.
+This course must be successfully completed in the semester immediately preceding a student-teacher assignment.
 Pass/Fail.
-Prerequisite: All History Major coursework should be completed prior to, or concurrent with, this course.
+Prerequisite: All history major coursework should be completed prior to, or concurrent with, this course.

-HIS 403 The Civil War and Reconstruction, 1848-1877 3 hours
+HIS 403 The Civil War and Reconstruction, 1848-1877